Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.0.4 - 2017-08-25  =

+* Fix for rich snippets schema.
+* Fix post update white screen of death.
+* Fix for thumbnails in widgets.
+* Fix for duplicate title for widgets list.
+* Fix for link of the review in the widgets.
+* Fix for click link behavior on review picture.
+* Fix widget titles default values.
+* Fix review rating when comments influence is on.
+* Improved security.

 = 3.0.3 - 2017-08-24  =

 * Fixed widget assets loading error.